mhoemmen/wg21-proposals/movable-box/movable-box.md

 T* dst_ptr = std::start_lifetime_as(dst_mem);
 ```

-Analogously to [basic.types.general] 3, we say that,
+Analogously to [basic.types.general] 3,
-given an object `src` of trivially copy-constructible type `T`,
+given an object `src` of copy-constructible-from-bytes type `T`,
 and given correctly aligned storage
 for an object of type `T` at address `dst_mem`,
 copying the bytes of `src` into `dst_mem` and then somehow